OBLIVION-PROTOCOL/mirror-ritual-site/README.md

-# Mirror Ritual
+# Mirror Ritual v1

-This is the initial deployable version of the Mirror Ritual project.
-It contains:
+This is the initial public version of Mirror Ritual.

+## Features
-- Static HTML structure
+- Static HTML page
-- GitHub-ready folder layout

-## Next Steps
-- Add interactivity (JS)
-- Integrate backend (Node + SQLite)
-- Connect Vercel auto-deploy
+- Styling with CSS
+- Placeholder JavaScript for future logic